JoshBolitho/CodeBot/README.md

 ```
 git clone https://github.com/JoshBolitho/CodeBot.git
 ```
-Open in your IDE of choice and make sure to add JUnit5.4 to your Project
+This project uses `Java 16`.
+Open in your IDE of choice and make sure to add JUnit5.4 to your Project.

 ### Acquire API keys
 This project requires a set of access tokens from multiple services.